ACV vs. ARR: SaaS metrics defined + How to calculate

 Result: In January, you lost 4% of your customer base.

 While customer churn tracks the number of users you lose, revenue churn focuses on the financial impact of those losses.
-It's calculated as follows:
+Calculate it like this:

 Let's say your MRR at the start of February was $100,000.
 During February, you lost $5,000 in MRR due to customers canceling.
 In this example, your numbers would look like this: